MSE250/Plotting-Guidebook-for-MSE-250/README.md

 3. Discuss with others and have a try (your computer won't explode, probably).

-4. Try using other software for data processing, such as OriginLab, R, Excel (Not recommended for processing large amounts of data).
+4. Try using other software for data processing, such as OriginLab, R, Excel (Not recommended for processing large amounts of data or complicated calculations).